-• Provide a negative urine drug screening result (9 panel) complete upon the start of clinical rotations.

-- Complete all required health screenings and immunizations in compliance with the Nurse Practice Act and respective clinical site requirements complete within the last 3 months. - Provide and maintain a current CPR certification at the time of enrollment and maintain this certification respective to the clinical site requirements. - Other exams/vaccinations as may be required per the respective clinical sites.
+- Provide a negative urine drug screening result (9-panel) completed upon the start of clinical rotations. - Complete all required health screenings and immunizations in compliance with the Nurse Practice Act and respective clinical site requirements, completed within the last 3 months. - Provide and maintain a current CPR certification at the time of enrollment and maintain this certification respective to the clinical site requirements. - Complete other exams/vaccinations as may be required per the respective clinical sites.